How do Maintenance Experts Know when to Repair, Replace, or Upgrade Equipment?

 - How does this equipment impact the safety of our workers?

-- Does this upgrade move us closer to planned or even predictive maintenance (especially smart upgrades or IIoT upgrades)?
+- Does this upgrade move us closer to planned or even predictive maintenance (especially smart equipment or software upgrades)?

 - Is there value in increasing the efficiency and productivity of this process?